ME-ICA/tedana/docs/governance.rst

       because two other people approve it.
    c) Is not a Draft PR.
 That is the PR author says it is ready for review.
    d) Passes all automated tests.
-   e) Is not proposing a new release
+   e) Is not proposing a new release.
    f) The steering committee has not added extra restrictions.
 For example, if
       a PR is a non-trival change, the steering committee can create a system to get feedback from more than just two reviewers before merging.